On the maximum compactness of neutron stars: Introduction

 where $G$ and $c$ are the gravitational constant and speed of light, respectively.
 Hereafter, we will adopt geometric units in which $G=1=c$, so that the compactness $\mathcal{C} = M/R$ is a dimensionless quantity.

 It is well-known in general relativity that the compactness of a static, spherically symmetric, vacuum spacetime is upper bounded by $\mathcal{C} \leq 1/2$, where the equality refers to a black hole described by the Schwarzschild solution.
 Also well-known in general relativity as the ``Buchdahl limit''~\cite{Buchdahl:59} is that the compactness of a static, spherically symmetric, non-vacuum spacetime is upper bounded by $\mathcal{C} \leq 4/9 =: \mathcal{C}_{\rm Buch}$~(see also~\cite{Dadhich2017} for more general spacetimes).
-Finally, it is also well-known that when employing microphysical EOSs models to describe the nuclear matter composing neutron stars, the compactness reached are generally smaller than those constrained by the Buchdahl bound, i.e., $\mathcal{C} \sim 0.1-0.2$.
-At the same time,~\cite{Koranda1997} have argued that the most compact configurations are produced when the low-density part of the EOS is very soft, while the high-density is very stiff, thus obtaining a maximum compactness of $\mathcal{C}=0.3543$~\cite{Lattimer2016}.
+Finally, it is also well-known that when employing microphysical EOSs models to describe the nuclear matter composing neutron stars, the compactness reached are generally smaller than those constrained by the Buchdahl bound, i.e., $\mathcal{C} \sim 0.1-0.2$ (\cor{see~\cite{Lindblom1984} for one of the early studies setting upper limits on the compactness}).
+At the same time,~Haensel and Zdunik~\cite{Haensel1989} have argued that the most compact configurations are produced when the low-density part of the EOS is maximally soft, while the high-density is maximally stiff (\ie with sound speed $c_s=1$), thus obtaining a maximum compactness of $\mathcal{C}=0.3543 = 1/2.8294$~\cite{Koranda1997, Lattimer2016}. \cor{This bound is also known as the ``causality bound''.}

 The purpose of this work is twofold.
 First, we propose a conjecture according to which the maximum compactness is achieved by the star with maximum mass, \ie $M_{_{\rm TOV}}$.
 In other words, we conjecture that the star with maximum mass is also the star with the maximum compactness: $\mathcal{C}_{\rm max} = \mathcal{C}_{_{\rm TOV}}:= M_{_{\rm TOV}}/R_{_{\rm TOV}}$.
 This conjecture can be shown to be mathematically true for some specific non-vacuum spacetimes, for a large class of generic spacetimes, and we provide numerical evidence that it holds for all of the stellar models considered here.
 Second, we show that when considering EOSs that satisfy constraints derived from nuclear physics and astrophysics, the compactness of \textit{realistic} neutron stars is also upper bounded $\mathcal{C} \leq \mathcal{C}_{\rm max} < \mathcal{C}_{\rm Buch}$ and we further determine the value of $\mathcal{C}_{\rm max}$.